-Capacity, Outreach, In ocentives Building institutional capacity - # of orgs contributing to goals Enter the number of organizations contributing to the initiative's conservation goals Economic benefits - # jobs created Enter the number of new jobs created.
+Capacity, Outreach, Incentives capacity, Outreach, II Building institutional capacity - # of orgs contributing to goals Enter the number of organizations contributing to the initiative's conservation goals.
+In the NOTES section, if applicable, note the number of orgs lead by people in the Historically Underserved, Tribal or Special Emphasis categories.
+Economic benefits - # jobs created Enter the number of new jobs created.
 If applicable, in the NOTES section report the number of new jobs created for people in the Historically Underserved, Tribal or Special Emphasis categories.
 Economic benefits - # jobs sustained Enter the number of jobs sustained.
 If applicable, in the NOTES section report the number of jobs sustained for people in the Historically Underserved, Tribal, or Special Emphasis categories.
-Outreach/ Education/ Technical Assistance - # internships/fellowships Enter the number of people employed as interns, fellows, or youth corps participants.
+Outreach/ Education/ Technical Assistance - # internships/fellowship s Enter the number of people employed as interns, fellows, or youth corps participants.
+In the NOTES section if applicable, note the number of people employed as interns, fellows, or youth corps participants that are in the Historically Underserved, Tribal or Special Emphasis categories.
 Outreach/ Education/ Technical Assistance - # people reached Enter the number of people who responded to an offer of outreach, training, or technical assistance.
 This number should be a subset of the # of people targeted.
 In the NOTES, if applicable, note the number of people in the Historically Underserved, Tribal or Special Emphasis categories.

 Outreach/ Education/ Technical Assistance - # people targeted Enter the number of people targeted by outreach, training, or technical assistance activities.
 In the NOTES, if applicable, note the number of people in the Historically Underserved, Tribal, or Special Emphasis categories.
-Outreach/ Education/ Technical Assistance - # workshops, webinars, meetings Enter the number of workshops, webinars, and meetings held to address project activity Volunteer participation - # of volunteer hours Enter the # of volunteer hours in this project, who will be engaged, and what activities they will complete.
+Outreach/ Education/ Technical Assistance - # workshops, webinars, meetings Enter the number of workshops, webinars, and meetings held to address project activity.
+In the NOTES, if applicable, note the number of workshops, webinars, and meetings intended for people in the Historically Underserved, Tribal, or Special Emphasis categories.
+Volunteer Enter the # of volunteer hours in this project, who will be engaged, and what activities they will